Ziggy Sears

-John William "Ziggy" Sears (January 10, 1892 – December 16, 1956) was a professional baseball umpire who worked in the National League from 1934 to 1945.
+John William "Ziggy" Sears (January 10, 1892 – December 16, 1956) was an American professional baseball umpire who worked in the National League from 1934 to 1945.
 Sears umpired 1,647 major league games in his 12-year career.
 He umpired in two World Series (1938 and 1944) and two All-Star Games (1935 and 1944).
 He also was a minor league baseball outfielder for 15 seasons between 1912 and 1928.

 Playing career

 Sears entered organized baseball in Owensboro, Kentucky in 1913.
 He played minor league baseball for Fort Worth of the Texas League between 1918 and 1927.
 The Fort Worth team, nicknamed the "Atz Cats" after manager Jake Atz, won six consecutive Texas League championships between 1920 and 1925.
 Sears acquired his nickname from Atz, as the manager told him that no "John" would ever play on his team.
 A player named Ziggy Shears had recently been released from the team, and that nickname stuck.
-Sears had eleven runs batted in during a single game with Fort Worth, which set a modern baseball record.
-He scored five runs in one game several times with Fort Worth.
+Sears had 11 runs batted in during a single game with Fort Worth, which set a modern baseball record, broken on September 16, 1924, by Jim Bottomley of the St. Louis Cardinals.
+Sears scored five runs in one game several times with Fort Worth.
 He also had a streak of 81 games without committing an error.
 Sears also played for minor league teams in Shreveport, San Antonio and Waco.